Shop Update

 Brush stroke on wood surface

-With the shop infrastructure complete, focus shifts to projects.
+With the shop infrastructure complete, focus shifts to actual projects.
 First up: a Shaker-style side table in cherry, featuring hand-cut dovetails and a floating panel top.
-The wood has been acclimating for six weeks and is ready to work.
+The wood has been acclimating in the shop for six weeks and is ready to work.
+I’ve been eyeing those boards every day, just waiting.

 Author & Expert